-Mr T is an accomplished money launderer.
-He is aware that lawyers in the smaller, international finance centres are used to being part of multi-jurisdictional transaction arrangements led by a firm of lawyers in London or New York.
-The lawyers in the finance centres are used to being a small part of the transaction arrangements.
+Example 4 - Lawyers playing a small part in multi-jurisdictional transaction arrangements centres are used to being a small part of the transaction arrangements.
 Firm XYZ is one such firm of lawyers.
 Firm XYZ receives instructions from firm P on behalf of clients in jurisdictions L, M and N. The instructions are to set up a special purpose vehicle which will issue bonds, the interest payments of which will be backed by intellectual property royalties - in practice this backing is the proceeds of drug trafficking.
 Firm XYZ receives a certificate from firm B providing information on the proposed structure.